 Don’t forget that you can get protein from plant-based sources as well.
 Among them are beans, quinoa, tofu, and tempeh.

 The reason you’ll want to make sure you are getting a good amount of lean protein is that it will help you feel fuller for longer as it increases the hormones that help control your appetite.
 Consuming an adequate amount of protein will also help you retain lean muscle mass as you are losing weight.

-Furthermore, protein helps you burn more calories because of the thermic effect it has during the digestion processes.
+Furthermore, protein helps you burn more calories because of the thermic effect it has during the digestion process.
 Lastly, increasing your protein intake helps also to reduce unhealthy food cravings.